All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The average weight loss with Wegovy is approximately 15 percent of body weight, though many patients exceed this.
 This degree of weight loss reduces visceral fat (the metabolically dangerous fat surrounding internal organs) by roughly 30 percent, as demonstrated by MRI-based body composition studies within the STEP program.
 Visceral fat reduction is particularly important for blood pressure because this fat type produces angiotensinogen, a precursor to angiotensin II, one of the body's most potent vasoconstrictors.

-Wegovy also reduces levels of circulating leptin, a hormone produced by fat cells that, at elevated levels, stimulates the sympathetic nervous system and promotes sodium retention.
+Wegovy also reduces levels of circulating leptin, a hormone produced by fat cells that, at improved levels, stimulates the sympathetic nervous system and promotes sodium retention.
 Lower leptin levels translate to reduced sympathetic drive and less fluid retention.

-Additionally, the anti-inflammatory properties of semaglutide may protect blood vessel walls from the stiffening effects of chronic low-grade inflammation.
+The anti-inflammatory properties of semaglutide may protect blood vessel walls from the stiffening effects of chronic low-grade inflammation.
 Arterial stiffness is a major contributor to isolated systolic hypertension, particularly in older adults.

 Important Safety Information